TWChennai/VODQA-Chennai/assets/README.md

-# Geek Night Chennai
+# VodQA Chennai

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+VodQA is an opportunity for testing enthusiast to get together, network and collaborate on the latest developments in software testing world.

 # Development